Aetopia/Bedrockix/docs/Bedrockix.Core/Game.md

 - Parameter: Specify `true` to wait for the game to initialize else `false` to not.

 - Returns: The process ID of the game.

-## `Game.Unpackaged`

-Check if Minecraft: Bedrock Edition is unpackaged.